 10. Without prejudice to further harmonisation by way of delegated acts pursuant to Article 55 (1)(k), regulatory authorities shall take the Agency's recommendation duly into consideration when approving or fixing transmission tariffs or their methodologies in accordance with Article 59(6)(a) of [recast of Directive 2009/72/EC as proposed by COM(2016) 864/2].

 11. The Agency shall monitor the implementation of its recommendation and provide a report to the Commission by 31st January each year.
 It shall update the recommendation at least once every two years.

-The said Proposal of 30 November 2017 in Article 55(1)(k) also stipulates that the European Commission is empowered to adopt delegated acts concerning the establishment of network codes in the area of rules regarding, among others, "harmonised transmission and distribution tariff structures and connection charges including locational signals and inter-transmission system operator compensation rules".
+The said Proposal of 30 November 2016 in Article 55(1)(k) also included the empowerment for the European Commission to adopt delegated acts concerning the establishment of network codes in the area of rules regarding, among others, "harmonised transmission and distribution tariff structures and connection charges including locational signals and inter-transmission system operator compensation rules".

 In response to the said legislative proposition the Council of European Energy Regulators (CEER) recommended, however, that both the network code on transmission and distribution tariffs in Article 55 of the Electricity Regulation, and the ACER recommendation for a progressive convergence of distribution and transmission tariffs methodologies in the aforementioned Article 16, should be removed.

 It is the CEER's stance, that there is no need for an EU-wide tariffs network code.